BrandonG99/BrandonG99/README.md

 <div align="center">

-# Hey, my name's Brandon 👋
+# Hey, my name's Brandon 👨🏻‍💻

-I'm a **Front-End Developer** with a passion for all things tech 👨🏻‍💻
+I'm a **Front-End Developer** with a passion for all things tech.

 I work with **HTML**, **CSS**, **JavaScript**, **React**, **Tailwind CSS** & **TypeScript**